dan-leo/masters/thesis/v8/3_design.md

 	\label{fig:ping9}
 	\end{minipage}}
  \hfill
-  \subfloat[Lastly, all the test data including raw data on the way to Technopark, we see a similar form.]{
+  \subfloat[Lastly, all the test data (including on the way to Technopark and back), we see a similar form except with a tail extending to almost 10 seconds, which is within 3GPP specifications.]{
 	\begin{minipage}[c][1\width]{
 	   0.48\textwidth}
 	   \centering